wetee-dao/metamask-snap/README.md

 </p>

-Note: This Metamask snap operates independently and does not depend on other Polkadot ecosystem extensions to function.
+Note: This Metamask snap operates autonomously and does not rely on other extensions within the Polkadot ecosystem for its functionality.